awaisqarni2/AI-ML-Resources-by-Awais-Qarni/README.md

 ---

 ### Use Jupyter Notebook in VSCode
-After you successfuly Completing Installation of Jupyter & TensorFlow, Now we learn how to use jupyter in VSCode rather then "Opening_JupyterNotebook_IDE".
+After you successfuly Completing Installation of Jupyter & TensorFlow, Now we see how to use jupyter in VSCode rather then "Opening_JupyterNotebook_IDE".
 For this Click [Here](https://github.com/awaisqarni2/Jupyter-with-TensorFlow-Installation_Guide/blob/main/Use%20Jupyter%20in%20VSCode.pdf)